IbtissamToure/Munsit/README.md

 An AI-powered system that translates Arabic speech and sign language in real time to support deaf and hard-of-hearing students in Arab universities.

-## The Problem
+## Motivation
-Deaf students in Arab universities attend lectures and pass exams, but remain excluded from discussions, events, and social interactions due to a single barrier the language of the moment.
+Deaf and hard-of-hearing students in Arab universities face a persistent communication barrier — not in academics, but in everything around it.
+Lectures are accessible, but real-time conversations, group discussions, and social events are not.
+Existing solutions address translation in isolation; Munsit integrates speech recognition, sign language detection, and environmental audio analysis into a single real-time system designed for Arabic-speaking contexts.

 ## The Solution
 A smart system combining three AI modules: